msabrishami/isc-website-mjhp/markdowns/housing.md

 ## Utilities and Lease Contract

 Landlords may include some utilities in the monthly rent, while others come as an additional monthly fee.
 Some utilities might not be provided by the complex and you need to buy them from companies (Internet and electricity is the most common ones).
-It's crucial for tenants to clarify with their landlords which utilities are included in the rent and which are not.
+It is crucial for tenants to clarify with their landlords which utilities are included in the rent and which are not.
 Some rental agreements may include all utilities in the monthly rent payment, while others may require the tenant to set up and pay for some or all of these services separately.

-The cost of utilities can significantly impact the total living expenses, so it's important to factor them into your budget when considering a rental property.
+The cost of utilities can significantly impact the total living expenses, so it is important to factor them into your budget when considering a rental property.
 For the ones that you need to get separately, check the companies that provide these services and compare their rates.
 Ask about other student’s experiences or advice.

 ## Special Offers